pulumi/docs/content/blog/pulumi-a-better-way-to-kubernetes/index.md

 authors: ["levi-blackstone"]
 tags: ["Kubernetes"]
 date: "2019-05-21"
-meta_desc: "Pulumi makes Kubernetes more accessible using familiar languages and your favorite tools.
-Create managed Kubernetes clusters, manage Kubernetes resources, including CRDs and related CustomResources, import Helm charts and manifests, and mix and match these resources within your Pulumi program."
+meta_desc: "In this post, we will explore how Pulumi makes Kubernetes more accessible using familiar languages and your favorite tools."

 meta_image: "meta_image.png"
 ---